- Veg Scheme

 Our Allens Gardens learning garden is on the corner of Manor Road and Bethune Road, N16 5BD.
-We work at Allens Gardens on Mondays between 10am and 4pm.
+We work at Allens Gardens on Mondays.
 There is a self-guided tour to allow you to find out more about what we are doing while allowing the growers, trainees and volunteer team to carry on working.
 As well as the growing space, our Allens site boasts an eco classroom, which features a fully operational compost toilet and a living sedum roof.
 The building is available for hire.

 Our Hackney Tree Nursery site is just off Homerton Road, Hackney Marshes.
-We work there on Tuesdays between 10am and 4pm.
+We work there on Mondays.
 For more information about the site and directions for getting there, look up the Tree Nursery on the Sustainable Hackney website.

 Five more small plots of up to 150m2 make up the rest of our Patchwork Farm.
 Here, graduates from our Urban Growing Training Scheme grow salad to sell to our weekly veg box scheme and other local outlets.
 This has increased the amount of locally and sustainably grown food in Hackney and helped growers generate an income from food production.

 During the growing season - March to September - we have produce for sale at our Clissold Park site on Mondays: the leaves and fruit are picked that day so are the freshest money can buy.
 Depending on season, we offer salad leaves, herbs, tomatoes, cucumbers, beans and melons.

 History of our market gardens